 I like this recipe a bit better than my other cornbread recipe here on the site!
 A little more moist and less crumbly!
 These are extremely filling, too, with the glucomannan and chia, two ingredients LOADED with fiber!
 This recipe is not suitable until the grains rung on the Atkins OWL phase.
 The unusual ingredients in this are available at Netrition.com, all but the corn flavoring, that is. 🙂

-NOTE: I recommend reheating any leftovers for 5 seconds on DEFROST in your microwave rather than in your oven, as oven reheating dries the surface out.
+NOTE: These freeze for a few weeks nicely.
+I recommend reheating leftovers for 5 seconds on DEFROST in your microwave rather than in your oven, as oven reheating dries out the surface.

 ¼ c. oat fiber (use almond flour for gluten-free version, but carbs will go up)

 ¼ c. flax meal (I used half golden flax and half dark flax)

 ¼ c.
 Carbquik bake mix (for gluten-free, use Jennifer Eloff’s Gluten-Free Bake Mix)

 1/3 c. plain, unsweetened whey protein powder